 - Serve in a glass.
 The peanut butter filling can be served in fancy glasses for a tasty non-dairy pudding-like dessert.

 - Avoid peanut allergies.
-Substitute almond butter, cashew butter, or whichever nut butter you prefer.
+For folks with peanut allergies, substitute almond butter, cashew butter, or whichever nut butter you prefer.

 Make Graham Cracker Crust